enormandeau/stacks_workflow/README.md

 If after splitting your samples you notice that some of have too few reads, you can remove these from the `04-all_samples` folder.
 The threshold for the minimum number of reads will depend on your project, including on the number of expected cut sites generated by your library preparation protocol.
+Keep samples with low coverages if you are not sure at this point what threshold to use.
+We will filter the output later for this and will then have better informations.

 #### Align reads to a reference genome (optional)